Hashara-Pilapitiya/Library_Management/README.md

 # Library Management System

-This is a full-stack Library Management System built using C# .NET for the backend and React with TypeScript for the frontend.
-The application allows users to manage book records such as create, read, update and delete through a user-friendly interface.
+This is a full-stack Library Management System built using C# .NET for the backend with SQLite database and React with TypeScript for the frontend.
+The application allows users to authenticate and manage book records such as create, read, update and delete through a user-friendly interface.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system:<br /><br />